dnebdal/teamplayManifest-common/README.md

 in the manifest, as a record of which files were used.

 Every single field of [Attachment](https://www.hl7.org/fhir/datatypes.html#Attachment) is optional.
 We use three:
-`type.text` describes what kind of data is in the file - which omic, in effect.
+- `type.text` describes what kind of data is in the file - which omic, in effect.
-`valueAttachment.contentType` is the [MIME type](https://en.wikipedia.org/wiki/Media_type), it describes the *format*.
+- `valueAttachment.contentType` is the [MIME type](https://en.wikipedia.org/wiki/Media_type), it describes the *format*.
-`valueAttachment.url` is the file name.
+- `valueAttachment.url` is the file name.
 Since this is an URL, it needs a protocol; use "`file://`".

 It's obviously important which values are allowed in these fields.
 In practice this is up to whoever wrote the container that will receive the manifest - it would be good to agree on a standardised list.

+The `input` and `output` blocks are arrays of these descriptors - if you only have one file, it still needs to be an array of length one.

 This example input block describes two files: A VCF file of mutations, and a tab-separated text file of methylation values.